wizonesolutions/habitrpg-todo-sync/README.md

 BETA_MODE=1 DEBUG_MODE=1 ./main.js` (that's what I usually do)

+The first time you run, the app will help you get authenticated with both services.
+You need accounts on both, of course.

 For development, `[auth-dev]` is used if in `.habitrpgrc`, but `[auth-beta]` is not supported because the beta server uses the same DB as the live one.

 Environment variables